ylfeng85/Chicago-Crime/README.md

 ### 6. Which districts have the lowest overall Safety and Trust scores?

-Analysis: We visualized safety and trust scores by districts of Chicago
+Analysis: We assessed safety and trust scores across various districts in Chicago.

-Visualization: Heatmat of overall safety and trust scores by district
+Visualization: HHeatmap displaying overall safety and trust scores by district.

-Insight: Overall Safety and Trust scores are the lowest for Englewood and Harrison
+Insight: Overall Safety and Trust scores are the lowest for Englewood and Harrison.

 <img width="1440" alt="Screenshot 2024-10-18 at 6 15 34 PM" src="https://github.com/user-attachments/assets/3f6ced4c-f13b-49f7-b559-5e2beeac9992">

 ### 7. Is there a difference in correlation between trust and safety scores for each income level group?

-Analysis: We analyzed the correlation between trust and safety scores for each respective income level group.
+Analysis: We examined the relationship between trust and safety scores within different income level groups.

-Visualization: Scatterplot of Trust and Safety Correlation by Income Segments, Correlation Matrix For Trust and Safety Ratings
+Visualization:  Scatterplot illustrating the correlation between trust and safety scores by income segments, along with a correlation matrix for trust and safety ratings.

 Insight: There is overall a positive correlation between safety and trust sentiment scores.
 However, low and medium-income residents tend to trust the police when safety scores are high.
 In contrast, there is a weaker correlation for high-income residents, who maintain trust in the police even when safety scores are low.